.jpg)

 According to Heisenberg's uncertainty principle, certain pairs of physical properties---such as position and momentum, or time and energy---cannot both be known to arbitrary precision.
 The more precisely one property is known, the less precisely the other can be known. (paraphrased from Wikipaedia).

+Now Heisenberg may have known a lot about quantum physics, but how much did he know about life?
 Would he have anticipated / did he anticipate the application of the uncertainty (indeterminacy) principle beyond the quantum world?
-To life itself, perhaps? ...as in the following eight examples:
+To life itself, perhaps? ...as in the following examples:

 - The more (less) time you waste, the less (more) energetic you are.